Everest 2026 – The Irish Update

 Has the danger gone?

-Definitely not.
-The icefall route was not blocked or impeded.
-The threat comes from a hanging serac (180ft wide, 90ft tall) above a section of the icefall route, which saw a partial collapse recently but approx 60% of the serac is still waiting to fall.
-According to a press release from the Sagarmatha Pollution Control Committee (SPCC), the group that oversees the rope-fixing team in the icefall, the route now established passes below this hanging serac.
-If it were to collapse while people were in that section of the icefall, it would likely be a deadly situation.
+No. The specific danger this season stems from a hanging serac (180ft wide, 90ft tall) above/in a section of the icefall route, which had a partial collapse recently but approximately 60% of the serac is still waiting to fall.
+According to a press release from the Sagarmatha Pollution Control Committee (SPCC), the group that oversees the rope-fixing team in the icefall, the route now established passes below this hanging serac in one section.
 So the message seems to be that there is a route, but it comes with a heck of a caveat!

 Has this caused delay?

 Yes.
 Looking back at data from the past 15 years of Everest climbs (combining Himalayan Database summit data and icefall open dates compiled by Alan Arnette), we can see that this year is the latest by a country mile that the icefall has opened.
 Typically the route would have been in place in early April and teams would have now completed their first journey to Camp 1 and back thru the icefall.
-In absolute terms, overall progress above EBC is a week late compared to other seasons, and that matters when the goal (summit window) is something of an immovable object.
+In absolute terms, overall progress above EBC is a week late compared to other years, and that matters when the goal (summit window) is something of an immovable object.
+The consequence is that rotation plan will have to be amended, truncated and revised.
 See below assessment of icefall opening dates versus first summits for the past 15 years.

 Has this happened before?

 Yes.
-A large hanging serac above the icefall caused similar problems during the 2019 Autumn Season and that season was eventually abandoned with the serac collapsing at some point before the Spring 2020 season began.
-In Spring 2014 the Everest season came to an abrupt and shocking halt on 18th April 2014 when 16 mountain workers were killed by a serac collapse as they were ferrying materials and supplies across the icefall to C1 and above.
+A large hanging serac above the icefall caused similar problems during the 2019 Autumn Season and that season was eventually abandoned with the serac collapsing at some point before Spring 2020.
+In 2014 the Everest season came to an abrupt and shocking halt on 18th April 2014 when 16 mountain workers were killed by a serac collapse as they were ferrying materials and supplies across the icefall to C1 and above.
 It was the biggest disaster in the history of Everest at the time and both the event and the response from government is woven deep into the psyche of the Sherpa community (we were there for that one).
 In 2023 a collapsing ice tower in the icefall killed three mountain workers.
-The icefall is dangerous at the best of times, but much more so this season with a known and sizable danger looming over part of the route.
+The icefall is always moving and is dangerous at the best of times, but intrinsic danger is very different from a specific known danger that you can see, scale and knowingly have to pass underneath.

 What happens next?

-SPCC issued a statement today to present their view on the proposed route so that everyone knows what they are getting into here and to outline guidelines for moving through the proposed route.
-It is impossible to predict when the entire serac (60% remains hanging) will collapse, so this will be a season where teams have to accept a known risk in one of the most dangerous parts of the climb, and make a judgement on how they wish (or don’t wish) to proceed.
-Those who shoulder the vast majority of that risk are the mountain workers (Sherpa/Porters) who ferry materials to build/stock the camps, and who travel through the icefall many times more than clients do.
-Expect some clients to start moving through the icefall in the coming days, and expect some expedition companies to pause and see if the serac collapses and clears, and make a decision later rather than sooner.
-I would not be surprised if some expedition companies assess the risk and decide to stand down their expedition.
+SPCC issued a statement to present their view on the proposed route so that everyone knows what they are getting into here and to outline guidelines for moving through the proposed route.
+It is impossible to predict when the entire serac will collapse, so this will be a season where teams have to accept a known risk, and make a judgement on how they wish (or don’t wish) to proceed.
+Those who shoulder the majority of that risk are the mountain workers (porters etc.) who ferry materials & equipment to build/stock the camps, and who travel through the icefall many times more than clients do.
+In reality they cannot choose the risk level they are willing to accept here as commercial pressure grows to get this season back on track.
+Expect workers to start moving through the icefall immediately and clients to follow in the coming days, and expect some expedition companies to pause and see if the serac collapses and clears, and delay their summit push to later in May.
+Some may assess the risk and decide to avoid and go home, but group think is a big factor on Everest and with so much money on the line here for clients, expedition owners and the Nepal Government, it will be very difficult to make big calls in isolation, and impossible for employees to raise their hand in objection to the known risk this year.
+It is more likely that everything will progress now until something happens to stop traffic.

 How many people are waiting?

-There are 425 Everest clients across 42 teams plus their guides/sherpa plus all the mountain workers who ferry materials and set up camps, plus another 153 clients for Lhotse and Nuptse who share the route and camps up to Camp 3, plus their guides/sherpa too – So that’s at least 1200 people – all waiting to move thru the icefall as soon as possible!
-With the North side of the mountain closed this year, there is a record number of climbers on the South side, which complicates the logistics further.
-Furthermore, the guidance offered by SPCC limits numbers on ladders in certain areas and advises moving quickly through specific danger zones, which is easier said than done on your first trip through the icefall, which is usually dogged and exhausting.
-Managing stagger and quick movement to avoid too many stood in the danger zone at any point in time, is going to be challenging.
+The Nepal ministry reported on 30th April that 464 client permits (364 men, 100 women) have been issued for Everest thus far across 47 teams, plus add to that their individual guides/sherpa plus all the mountain workers who ferry materials and set up camps, plus another 163 clients for Lhotse and Nuptse who share the route and some camps, plus their guides/sherpa too – So that’s in excess of 1200 people – all waiting to move thru the icefall as soon as possible!
+With the North (Tibet) side of the mountain closed this year, there are record numbers on the South side, which further complicates logistics.
+Furthermore, the guidance offered by SPCC limits numbers on ladders in certain areas and advises moving quickly through specific danger zones, which is easier said than done on your first trip through the icefall, which is usually dogged and exhausting – and the vast majority of clients will be going through that icefall for the very first time!
+Managing stagger and quick movement to avoid too many being stood in the danger zone at any point in time, is going to be challenging.

 Can climbers push for the summit?

-No. The rope-fixing team has completed their fixed ropes to Camp 2.
-They will then have to push on to rope the route to Camp 3, Camp 4 and then on to the summit whenever a weather window allows in early May.
-Only then will others be able to follow that fixed and roped route to the summit.
-With a good wind, it will likely be close to 10th May before ropes are set to the top and after that it is in the hands of the weather gods regarding the summit window thereafter.
+No. The rope-fixing team completed their work to Camp 2.
+They will then have to push on to rope the route to Camp 3, Camp 4 and then on to the summit whenever a weather window allows (possibly during the first week of May).
+Only then will others be able to follow that fixed rope route to the summit.
+With a good wind, it will likely be close to 10th May before anyone can attempt to go for the top, and after that it is in the hands of the weather gods regarding the summit window thereafter.

 When will summits happen?

 That is dictated by a weather system called the jet stream which consumes the top of the mountain with strong winds for most of the year and moves away from the mountain for a short period in mid-to-late May to enable climbers to reach the summit in the Spring season.
-Most summits occur between 15th and 25th May.
-However before a climber is ‘ready’ for their summit push, they have to complete rotations up and down the mountain to adapt to progressively higher camps.
+If you analyse Spring season summits from 1953 to 2025 (over 13,000), 90% occurred between 15th and 25th May.
+However before a climber is ‘ready’ for their summit push, they have to complete a series of rotations up and down the mountain to adapt to progressively higher camps.
 Summit windows are not dictated by crowds or by the level of experience or inexperience on the mountain.
 It is entirely down to the weather.
 If climbers are fully adapted and ready when the weather window arrives, then they have a shot at a summit push.
 If not, then they will not.
-The window can be as wide as two weeks and as narrow as 48 hours.
+The summit window can be as wide as two weeks and as narrow as 48 hours.
 There is no way to know.
 In 2012 and 2019 the window was very narrow and led to long lines of people in the icefall and up high.
-Other seasons enjoyed very wide windows where some climbers had the summit to themselves and little or no long lines.
+Other seasons enjoyed very wide windows with some climbers having the summit to themselves with little or no long lines.

 What are rotations?

-Everest is climbed by making incrimental progress on multiple trips from EBC to higher camps and back to EBC to rest and recover before heading further up each time.
-Each rotation goes through the icefall.
-Rotation 1 typically takes you to Camp 1 to sleep, and then on to Camp 2, and then back to Base Camp.
-The primary purpose of that initial rotation is to get you used to the terrain in the icefall.
+Everest is climbed by making incremental progress on multiple trips from EBC to higher camps and back to EBC to rest and recover before heading further up each time.
+Each rotation goes through the icefall twice – on the way up and back.
+Rotation 1 typically takes you from EBC to Camp 1 to sleep, and then on to touch Camp 2, and then back to Camp 1 and back to Base Camp.
+The primary purpose of that initial rotation is to get you used to the terrain in the icefall and adapt to Camp 1.
 The first time you move thru the icefall you will be slow and guarded, but all subsequent trips thru the icefall need to be much faster because the destination is much further away.
-Rotation 2 typically takes you past Camp 1 to sleep and rest day at Camp 2, then on to Camp 3 to sleep on supplementary oxygen for the first time, then back to Camp 2 and then back to EBC – all over 4/5 days.
-At this stage you have sufficient adaptation to attempt a summit push.
+You can offset this rotation by climbing a 6000m peak elsewhere in advance (i.e. Island Peak or Meru or Lobuche).
+Rotation 2 typically takes you past Camp 1 to sleep and have an extra rest day at Camp 2, then on to touch the Lhotse Face, then back to Camp 2 to sleep, then back to Base Camp.
+Rotation 3 then sees you go straight to Camp 2 to sleep and rest, then on to Camp 3 to sleep on supplementary oxygen for the first time, then back to Camp 2 and then back to Base Camp.
+At this point you have sufficient adaptation to attempt a summit push.
 Each rotation is followed by 2-3 days of rest and recovery at EBC, and the period prior to the summit push typically includes much longer rest where climbers descend down the valley to recover ahead of the big summit push.
 These rotations typically start around 20-25th April and finish around 10th May.
-This year all have to happen in May due to the delay, which is why many teams have gone elsewhere to climb Meru or other peaks to maintain form and altitude in lieu of initial rotations to Camps 1 and 2 on Everest, which they may not have time to include now.
-Plans will have to be redrawn and in many cases expect initial rotation plans to be scrapped in favour of a bigger single rotation ahead of summit push.
-Those who chose to climb higher elsewhere in recent days will be on the front foot now.
+This year all have to happen in May due to the delay, which is why many teams have gone elsewhere to climb Lobuche and Meru or other peaks to maintain form and gain altitude in lieu of some of the early rotations on Everest.
+The delay means plans will have to be redrawn, so expect 2-3 rotations to be scrapped in favour of 1-2 bigger rotations (for those with most adaptation perhaps just one rotation) ahead of summit push.
+Those who elected to climb higher elsewhere during the past week will be on the front foot in reducing the need for multiple rotations and therefore multiple trips across the icefall.

 Will there be queues?

-Yes.
-There will be queues in the icefall on the lower end due in part to the sheer numbers flowing through and due in part to the restrictions that will apply to parts of the route due to the serac danger.
-Barring a very long summit window, there will also be long lines on the Lhotse face, on the Hillary Step and other sections of the upper mountain too.
-The summit window doesn’t move to accommodate delays, so the lost time will have to be made up now and will be done with the largest crowd ever assembled to climb Everest.
+Almost certainly, yes.
+There will likely be queues in the icefall on the lower end due in part to the sheer numbers flowing through and due in part to the restrictions that will apply to parts of the route due to the serac danger.
+Barring a very long summit window (which could yet happen), there may also be long lines on the Lhotse face, on the Hillary Step and other sections of the upper mountain too due to the delays.
+The summit window doesn’t move to accommodate a delay, so the lost time will have to be made up, and will be done with the largest crowd ever assembled to climb Everest.
 Some teams will want to move quickly and shadow the rope fixing team to the top, so they can summit early.
-On a normal year, there are always one or two small teams shadowing the rope fixing team, but this year they might turn around and, like Forrest Gump on his walk across America, find a mega crowed of people behind them.
-Others will choose to wait it out (Madison, CTSS potentially), let the crowds roll through and then try to make a push later in May with the added benefit that the serac may have cleared by then too.
+In a normal year, there are always one or two nimble teams shadowing the rope fixing team, but this year they might turn around and, like Forrest Gump on his walk across America, find a mega crowed of people behind them.
+Others will choose to wait it out, let the crowds roll through and then try to make a push later in May with the added benefit that the serac may have cleared by then too.
 Both approaches come with risk.
-If you go early you will be in queues with long waiting times, and if that happens in the icefall it could be deadly.
+If you go early you will be in crowds which is dangerous and unpredictable.
 If you go late you might run out of time and the summit window might expire.
-The logistical strength of your expedition company comes into its own in these instances, which is why it is critical to have chosen wisely in terms of who you climb with.
-Having the right intel, weather information, experience on the mountain, experience in dealing with the crowding, and understanding of the dynamics going on this year, will all feed into who succeeds and who does not.
+The logistical strength of your expedition company comes into its own in these days, which is why it is critical to have chosen wisely in terms of who you climb with.
+Having the right intel, weather information, experience on the mountain, experience in dealing with the crowds at the known chokepoints, and an understanding of the dynamics going on this year, will all feed into who succeeds and who does not.

 Conclusions

-The icefall is open, but the danger remains.
-The SPCC statement yesterday included the following… “Given the circumstances and the limited time remaining before the climbing season, the team had no alternative but to open the route passing below the serac.”
+The icefall is open, but extreme caution is needed, and no amount of marketing or glossing over that reality will make it otherwise.
+The SPCC statement on the opening of the route included the following… “Given the circumstances and the limited time remaining before the climbing season, the team had no alternative but to open the route passing below the serac.”
 This indicates that commercial pressures are driving decision making.
-My objectivity on this topic is somewhat compromised by having sat at Everest Base Camp in the hours, days and week after the 2014 icefall disaster watching, listening to and experiencing the post-mortem of that years catastrophe, where the wider mountaineering community pledged that every effort would be made from now on to reduce the risk experienced by porters and others in the icefall.
-In that context, it is hard to imagine that 1200 people will be permitted to travel under a collapsing 180ft x 90ft serac in one of the most dangerous parts of the entire climb.
-It is hard to contemplate how the guidelines provided by SPCC in travelling fast through that area aligns with the lived experience of most clients sluggishly pushing through the icefall on their first rotation.
-It is also difficult to understand how teams will complete their full suite of planned rotations in the time remaining unless they have already bolted to other peaks to do alternate climbs in lieu of lost rotations.
-There are lots of unanswered questions, but what is not unclear is the fact that a massive hazard sits above part of the icefall route and every day we will be holding our breath until everyone is through safely that day.
-Making this all happen safely and efficiently will take military precision and a level of cooperation among expedition teams beyond anything that has existed previously.
-I will be keeping my fingers crossed, slightly aghast that things are progressing at all, but interested in seeing how known dangers are mitigated and managed.
-Judgement is the key word now!
+My objectivity on this topic is somewhat compromised having sat at Everest Base Camp in the hours, days and week after the 2014 icefall disaster, watching, listening and experiencing the post-mortem of that years catastrophe, where the wider mountaineering community pledged that every effort would be made in future to reduce risk to porters and others in the icefall.
+In that context, it is hard to imagine 1200 people travelling under/near an 180ft x 90ft hanging serac in one of the most dangerous parts of the climb.
+The guidelines provided by SPCC will be difficult to align with lived experience of most clients sluggishly pushing through the icefall on their first rotation.
+It is difficult to see how most teams can complete their full suite of planned rotations in the time remaining unless they have already pivoted to other peaks to do alternate climbs in lieu of time spent at Camps 1 and 2.
+So rotation plans will likely be truncated, which brings its own set of problems.
+There are lots of unanswered questions, but what is not unclear is the fact that a very significant danger sits above part of the icefall route and every day we will all be holding our breath until everyone is through safely.
+Making this all happen safely and efficiently each day will take military precision.
+I will be keeping my fingers crossed, slightly shocked that things are progressing given the memory and promises of 2014, but interested in seeing how this significant known danger is mitigated and managed.
+Judgement is the key word now, and those who journey successfully under/around the danger will likely believe it to be fine, which it will be… until it’s not!

 The author: Paul Devaney is a native of Longford, is co-founder of the Irish Seven Summits project and is an aerospace professional.
 He is an amateur mountaineer and has completed six of the Seven Summits and attempted Everest in 2014 and 2015.
 In both seasons his expedition was halted due to major incidents (Avalanche in 2014, Earthquake in 2015).
 Paul has climbed and trained in the Alps and completed climbs from Alaska to Antarctica and from Jordan to Ecuador.
 He currently lives in London with his wife Rima and twin daughters, and has been documenting Irish climbers on Everest & 8000m peaks since 2014.